 Tools such as Sorting and Filtering in Excel allow users to easily manage large lists of data.
 However, if you require analyzing every data quickly, PivotTable is the best available option.
 Based on the huge data, you can quickly create a compact summary report without the use of complex formulas or lengthy techniques.

 The PivotTable feature is perhaps the best analytical tool in Excel.
 You get amazing dynamism and flexibility, in addition to its speed, which lets you to quickly change the data interrelationships that you are viewing.
 It has been noticed that most PivotTable users find the feature relatively easy to learn; however, not so easy if you are simply reading the instructions from a printed page.
 This is a visually-oriented feature which is based on displaying fields in various locations.
 You will be amazed to see how in very little time, you can create a complete summary reports with tons of data and you won’t even require to rely on obscure techniques or complex formulas.

-You will learn the quickest and best ways to create PivotTables and Pivot Charts, including these capabilities:
+In this session by expert speaker Dennis Taylor, you will learn the quickest and best ways to create PivotTables and Pivot Charts in Excel to analyze and represent data.

 Dennis Taylor has taught thousands of Excel seminars and classes since the early 90's, is the author/presenter of over 250 Excel webinars, and authored the book Teach Yourself Microsoft Excel 2000.
 He has taught hundreds of public Excel seminars in the US and Canada since 2006 and has recorded over 100 Excel courses bo...
 More info